 *A parker or park-keeper; a pinder; a foldkeeper.
 A pinder was an employee of a landowner who would go around and collect the rental dues from the tenants on the land.
 If the tennants could not pay in money, the pinder would take livestock in lieu of payment and put them in the pinfold until they could pay.

 Also, the pinder would catch any livestock that had got loose and put them in the pinfold and would charge a price to the animals owner to get it back.

-**A small enclosed field or pasture near a house.
+**A croft:- a small enclosed field or pasture near a house.
 A small farm, especially a tenant farm.

 The croft referred to was probably the present Keeper’s Cottage at Acol or another now demolished house that stood on the slope to the west of it.

 Edward Oxenden de Dene, the eldest son of Thomas Oxenden de Dene, of Dene near Wingham, was appointed Warden of Cruddeswood [Curlswood] in 1501.
 A warden was usually a favoured appointee chosen by the park’s owner from a local land-owning family to be in overall charge of a deer park and to be in charge of the arrangements for deer hunts.
 Wardens usually had a deputy whom they paid to deal with the day to day administration and security of the park.
 The Oxenden family originated from Oxenden, or Oxney, another of the vills on the Archbishop’s manor of Wingham about a mile and a half to the south-east of Cruddeswood.